|

 another suit.

-Before delving into the dark side of
+Before delving into the

-opponent vulnerability, the attitude of the players on a
+and opponent vulnerability, the attitude of the players on a

 given hand, the interpretation bidding around the table,